golang/example/slog-handler-guide/guide.md

 The mutex will be used to ensure that writes to the `io.Writer` happen atomically.
 Unusually, `IndentHandler` holds a pointer to a `sync.Mutex` rather than holding a `sync.Mutex` directly.
-But there is a good reason for that, which we'll explain later.
+There is a good reason for that, which we'll explain later.

 TODO(jba): add link to that later explanation.